 – Optimal phase

-In Battery 4, I layered two kicks, bounced them as one kick to audio and then went through the same process with one of the kicks phase-inverted.
+Next, I layered two kicks in Battery 4,, bounced them as one kick to audio and then went through the same process with one of the kicks phase-inverted.
 In this audio example, the first two kicks are the bounces before the phase inversions and the next two have one of the samples phase inverted.
 Sonically, the difference is not obvious, but if you compare this with visual aids, you’ll understand how severely phase is actually impacting the sound.

 “Top” Kick – first two hits